PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:41:04
+Last updated: 2024-04-08 11:42:51
-Random Quote: Hey, want to come to my house and play telephone?
-I got the string, you got the cans. - Barney Stinson
+Random Quote: If a song makes a maid want to slip off her clothes and feel the good warm sun kiss her skin, why is that the singer's fault?  -  Tom of Sevenstreams